MatejKafka/Pog/README.md

 ## Usage

 Refer to the [about_Pog](./app/Pog/about_Pog.help.txt) help page, which is also available from PowerShell using `man about_Pog` after Pog is installed.
+For a description of the package configuration environment (useful for package maintainers), see the [about_PogEnable](./app/Pog/about_PogEnable.help.txt) help topic.

 ## Installation